Land in Singapore is held under three main types of tenures: freehold, 999-year leasehold and 99-year leasehold.

 At this point, it’s in SLA’s discretion whether to approve or reject the application.
-In making its decision, SLA considers various factors of the lease including whether the extension would fit in with the government’s long-term intention with the land and whether the proposed use would optimise the land’s use.
+In making its decision, SLA considers various factors of the lease.
+This includes whether the extension would fit in with the government’s long-term intention with the land and if the proposed use would optimise the land’s use.

 In the case of a successful lease top-up, property owners may continue occupying their property for the duration of the renewed 99-year tenure.

-This would, of course, be the ideal option for most owners of 99-year properties, but unfortunately, the exorbitant land premium charged by the SLA makes this option far too expensive for everyday individuals, and is usually the route taken by companies or other privately-held entities that are able to afford it.
+This would, of course, be the ideal option for most owners of 99-year properties.
+Unfortunately, the exorbitant land premium charged by the SLA makes this option far too expensive for everyday individuals, and is usually the route taken by companies or other privately-held entities that are able to afford it.

-Examples of properties that have successfully received lease top-ups include the former Shing Kwan House and ICB Building (now the SGX Building), the former Overseas Union House (now 50 Collyer Quay) and the former HMC Building (now Lumiere).
+Examples of properties that have successfully received lease top-ups include the former Shing Kwan House and ICB Building (now the SGX Building), the former Overseas Union House (now OUE Bayfront) and the former HMC Building (now Lumiere).

-The collective, (or as it’s popularly known, en bloc), sale is the option favoured by individual homeowners as it pushes the hefty obligation of the land premium payment on to the private developers or companies who are better able to afford it.
+The collective, (or as it’s popularly known, en-bloc), sale is the option favoured by individual homeowners.
+It pushes the hefty obligation of the land premium payment to the private developers or companies who are better able to afford it.

-The downside is that, unlike a lease top-up, the owners will no longer be entitled to stay in their property as the rights to the lease transfer to the private developers instead.
+The downside is that, unlike a lease top-up, the owners will no longer be entitled to stay in their property as the rights to the lease are transferred to the private developers instead.

 What they do get, however, is compensation for their property, which they wouldn’t have been entitled to had their lease simply run its course.

-2007 was the peak year for en bloc sales, including the largest en bloc sale to date: the sale of Farrer Court apartments.
-Its 618 units were sold for a total of $1.339 billion dollars, netting each homeowner a cool $2.122 to $2.238 million dollars (after overhead costs).
-2016 also saw the collective sale of two privatised HUDC estates (Shunfu Ville and Raintree Gardens) and we predict this trend of HUDC estates going en bloc to continue unto 2017.
+2007 was the peak year for en-bloc sales, including the largest en-bloc sale to date: the sale of Farrer Court apartments (now D’leedon).
+Its 618 units were sold for a total of S$1.3388 billion dollars, netting each homeowner a cool S$2.122 to S$2.238 million dollars (the original link is now gone, but you can refer to this thread for the news of the record en-bloc sale).

 If your aim is to purchase a home that you can pass on from generation to generation, a 99-year leasehold property is definitely not for you.